Normalcy Bias Example: How Timing Ignorance Leads to Financial Ruin

 As we navigate the treacherous waters of financial markets, we would do well to heed the words of satirists and sages who have long observed human folly.
 The quintessential American satirist, Mark Twain, once quipped, “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that ain’t so.”
 This sentiment perfectly encapsulates the danger of normalcy bias in investing.

 Similarly, the Roman philosopher Seneca observed, “It is not because things are difficult that we do not dare; it is because we do not dare that things are difficult.”
-Applied to investing, this wisdom encourages us to challenge our assumptions and step outside our comfort zones – essential steps in overcoming normalcy bias.
+This wisdom, applied to investing, encourages us to challenge our assumptions and step outside our comfort zones—essential steps in overcoming normalcy bias.

 Conclusion: Vigilance in the Face of Market Euphoria